Japan Biodiversity Fund

 NBSAP Process Project

-The International Union for the Conservation of Nature (IUCN) coordinated the project.
-They prepared a report that was presented to the twelfth meeting of the Conference of the Parties to the Convention on Biological Diversity (COP 12) as an information document (UNEP/CBD/COP/12/INF/38) and a Final Report which was published in January 2015.
+The project was coordinated by the International Union for the Conservation of Nature (IUCN).
+They prepared the Societal participatory processes in the revision of National Biodiversity Strategies and Action Plans (NBSAPs) report that was presented to the twelfth meeting of the Conference of the Parties to the Convention on Biological Diversity (COP12) as an information document (UNEP/CBD/COP/12/INF/38) and a final report on the project, published in January 2015.